Image Classification Using CNN with Keras & CIFAR-10

 Convolutional Layers

 Convolutional layers are responsible for feature extraction.
-They consist of filters (also known as kernels) that are convolved with the input images to capture relevant patterns and features.
-These layers learn to detect edges, textures, shapes, and other important visual elements.
+Optionally convert to active voice: Filters (also known as kernels) convolve with the input images to capture relevant patterns and features.
+These layers learn to detect edges, textures, shapes, and more importantly, other important visual elements.

 Pooling Layers

-Pooling layers reduce the spatial dimensions of the feature maps produced by the convolutional layers.
+Pooling layers, however, reduce the spatial dimensions of the feature maps produced by the convolutional layers.
 They perform downsampling operations (e.g., max pooling) to retain the most salient information while discarding unnecessary details.
 This helps in achieving translation invariance and reducing computational complexity.

 Fully Connected Layers